Expertise

 Which elements can be protected?

-Any visible feature of a product that is new and not purely functional can be protected by a design patent.
+Almost any visible feature of a product that is new and not purely functional can be protected by a design patent.
 This ranges from the external shape to surface designs or the specific arrangement of operating elements.
-In the case of medical devices, for example, this can be the design of a display, the structure of a diagnostic device or the shape of an implant.
+In the case of medical devices, for example, this could be the design of a display, the structure of a diagnostic device or the shape of an implant.
 Wilddesign regularly supports its customers in developing innovative, user-friendly designs that are not only functional but also aesthetically pleasing, thus providing the basis for comprehensive protection.
 But beware: only the features recognizable in the submitted illustrations are subject to protection.
 In the event of a dispute, it is not the product with design protection that is assessed, but only the submitted illustrations.
 It is therefore important to create and submit the correct illustrations in the appropriate form.

 What are the limits of protection by a design patent?